MSU-Libraries/sandhill/README.md

 came from the desire to have a truly flexible digital repository platform.
 Given how flexible it has been designed to be, it could be used as a delivery application.
 The goal of Sandhill is to provide you with a nicely organized toolbox to build your application with.
 So let's get building!

+### What do you need in order to successfully work with Sandhill?
+In order to install, run, and make changes to Sandhill, you and your team need the a good working knowledge of the following:
+* Python
+* Flask
+* Jinja
+* Sass/SCSS
+* HTML
+* Debian-based system/server administration
+In other words, this is not a framework well-suited to beginners, but rather to those with intermediate or advanced skill in these areas.

 ## Local setup
 Use this setup if you want to:
 * Have a development environment that allows you to make code changes and see them immediately